proddata/nodeIngestBench/README.md

  * `table`: The name of the table used for benchmarking.
 The table will automatically be created if it doesn't exist yet.
  * `shards`: The number of shards that will be allocated for the table.
  * `replicas`: The number or range of replicas to use for the table.
- * `extra_tags_length`: The number of extra value added to the `tags` object in the table.
+ * `extra_tags_length`: The number of extra values added to the `tags` object in the table.
 This can be used to generate a wider table with more columns.
- * `dropTable`: If `true`, the table will be dropped and re-created when running the script.
+ * `drop_table`: If `true`, the table will be dropped and re-created when running the script.
- * `batchsize`: The number of rows that are inserted as part of a single `INSERT` statement.
+ * `batch_size`: The number of rows that are inserted as part of a single `INSERT` statement.
  * `processes`: The number of child processes that will be spawned.
 Each child process inserts data independently.
  * `concurrent_requests`: Each child process will run this number of concurrent queries.
  * `max_rows`: The number of rows after which a child process will terminate.
 Overall, the (maximum) number of rows that will be inserted is `processes * max_rows`.